aashishdhawan/aashishdhawan.github.io/about/index.md

 **Other Skills**

 - Experience in **Android**, i have around 1 year experience in Android.
 Although i am not a full time Android developer but i am fairly comfortable with Android world.
-- **Ruby on Rails**: A bit of experience in RoR which comes handly while working with Ruby gems and RESTful APIs built with RoR.
+- **Ruby on Rails**: A bit of experience in RoR which comes handy while working with Ruby gems and RESTful APIs built with RoR.

 **Played With**